 Undergrads, biohackers, and makers exploring living computation, bio-art, and the frontier of organism-as-medium.

-Reserve your kit →
+Order your funguy kit →